-How We Teach Reading At Snapethorpe Primary School
+How We Teach and Celebrate Reading At Snapethorpe Primary School

 Reading is a multi-strategy approach to understanding the written word.
 It is not simply the decoding of marks on a page but requires us to read with understanding a variety of texts: fiction, non-fiction, real world texts, captions, lists and environmental print.
 Competence in reading is essential to independent learning therefore it should be given the highest priority by all staff.
 Success in reading directly correlates with progress in all other areas of the curriculum and is crucial in developing pupil’s self-esteem, motivation and life chances.